-Supplier Code of Conduct
+Supplier and Business Partner Code of Conduct

-We expect our suppliers and contractors to strictly comply with applicable laws and regulations in the jurisdictions where they operate or provide services.
-CAE's Supplier Code of Conduct, which was designed to align with the International Forum on Business Ethical Conduct (IFBEC), communicates the core principles to which we expect our suppliers to adhere.
-Suppliers are expected to convey these principles at every step of their supply chain.
+We expect our suppliers and business partners to strictly comply with applicable laws and regulations in the jurisdictions where they operate or provide services.
+CAE's Supplier and Business Partner Code of Conduct, which was designed to align with the International Forum on Business Ethical Conduct (IFBEC), communicates the core principles to which we expect our suppliers to adhere.
+Suppliers and businness partners are expected to convey these principles at every step of their supply chain.

-The Supplier Code covers 14 key areas of commitments, including environmental, social (human rights, including human trafficking, forced, bonded or indentured labour) and governance matters (i.e. compliance with laws, anti-bribery and corruption, fraud and embezzlement, tax evasion, competition and anti-trust, insider trading, conflict of interest, compliance with international import/export, information protection, timely payment of suppliers and risk management).
+The Supplier and Business Partner Code of Conduct covers 14 key areas of commitments, including environmental, social (human rights, including human trafficking, forced, bonded or indentured labour) and governance matters (i.e. compliance with laws, anti-bribery and corruption, fraud and embezzlement, tax evasion, competition and anti-trust, insider trading, conflict of interest, compliance with international import/export, information protection, timely payment of suppliers and risk management).

-CAE's Supplier Code of Conduct is available here.
+CAE's Supplier and Business Partner Code of Conduct is available here.